hermangroup/docs/introduction/information.rst

   person, it usually means that something is inherently special or sensitive to them.
 The domain of privacy partially overlaps security (confidentiality), which can include the concepts of appropriate use, as well as protection of information.
-Dash includes PrivateSend, which allows users to maintain financial privacy.
+Historia includes PrivateSend, which allows users to maintain financial privacy.

 Private Key
-  A `private key <https://en.wikipedia.org/wiki/Public- key_cryptography>`_ is a long alphanumeric passcode that allows Dash to be spent.
-Every Dash wallet contains one or more private keys which are saved in the wallet file.
-The private keys are mathematically related to all Dash addresses generated for the wallet.
-Because the private key is the "ticket" that allows someone to spend Dash, it is important that these are kept secure and secret.
+  A `private key <https://en.wikipedia.org/wiki/Public- key_cryptography>`_ is a long alphanumeric passcode that allows Historia to be spent.
+Every Historia wallet contains one or more private keys which are saved in the wallet file.
+The private keys are mathematically related to all Historia addresses generated for the wallet.
+Because the private key is the "ticket" that allows someone to spend Historia, it is important that these are kept secure and secret.

 PrivateSend